 There are quite a few things that go into creating a good website.
 If you hire a company to build your website, you won’t have to deal with most of them.
-If the company is good, that is.
-If it’s not, or if you’d like to have a more hands-on approach to creating your business’ online presence, you need to know at least some of the things that are needed to make a website great.
+And if the company is good, that is.
+Or if it’s not, or if you like to have a more hands-on approach to creating your business’s online presence.
+You need to know at least some of the things that need to make a website great.

 Why Do You Need a Website?